 Of course, not all who police time are part of an official organization.
 In a setting where time travel is not easily accessible, there may be no laws to cover altering the timeline.
 Time Police in this case is any individual or group that takes it upon themselves to make sure that time plays out the way it's "supposed" to and keeps the timestream free of paradoxes.
 They may or may not be supernatural in origin, in this case.

-Although Time Police are usually intended to be True Neutral, with their only obligation being to keeping time clean, so to speak, they will often fight on the side of good anyway.
+Although Time Police are usually intended to be Lawful Neutral, with their only obligation being to keeping time clean, so to speak, they will often fight on the side of good anyway.
 Somebody ought to check the screening process.
 Although there's an increasing deconstructive trend to make them Knights Templar willing to do anything to preserve the timeline they want.
-Sometimes they might serve as a Weirdness Search And Rescue (although the latter characterisation might still be applied, with the one who helps the protagonists being the equivalent of a Cowboy Cop).
+Sometimes they might serve as a Weirdness Search and Rescue (although the latter characterisation might still be applied, with the one who helps the protagonists being the equivalent of a Cowboy Cop).

 Oddly, if they're introduced in a long-running science fiction franchise, the question of where (when?) they were all the other dozens of times that time got messed up is barely handwaved if mentioned at all.

 Also, Time Police covers other activities besides hunting down reckless or malevolent time-travelers.
 They spend most of their time protecting Adolf Hitler from being assassinated.
+(Lawful Neutral, remember?)

 If there is no such group in a setting it may come down to the heroes to take care of the same.
 This can prove to be difficult.
 Time Police are very common in a world with Casual Time Travel.